Your Perfect Ireland Itinerary: Where Sheep Have the Right of Way

 Crafting Your Ireland Itinerary: A County-by-County Affair

 When assembling an Ireland itinerary, one must first acknowledge the fundamental law of Irish tourism: The breathtaking view photographed for the brochure exists exactly six days per year, three of which occurred last week.
+For those serious about planning a trip to Ireland that maximizes those rare perfect weather windows, strategic timing becomes everything.
 The rest of the time, Ireland presents itself as fifty shades of green, occasionally interrupted by forty shades of rain.
 This is not a bug in the Irish experience; it’s the feature that makes everything else so impossibly lush and dramatic.

 When to Visit the Emerald Isle